ClickHouse/ClickHouse/docs/en/engines/table-engines/integrations/embedded-rocksdb.md

 ### Updates

-Values can be updated using `ALTER TABLE` query.
-Primary key cannot be updated.
+Values can be updated using the `ALTER TABLE` query.
+The primary key cannot be updated.

 ```sql
 ALTER TABLE test UPDATE v1 = v1 * 10 + 2 WHERE key LIKE 'some%' AND v3 > 3.1;